Chris Mitchell

 Upcoming conferences

-Extremely useful and comprehensive lists of conferences with a security component are available here and here.
+A useful list of conferences with a security component is

 Security literature links